 - 1. Temporary withholding of payment;

 - 2. Placing special conditions on Awards;

 - 3. Conversion to a reimbursement payment method;

 - 4. Termination of the Award

 - 5. Disqualifying the Awardee (or PI as appropriate) from eligibility for future Awards for a specified period;

-- 6. Disqualifying the Awardee (or PI as appropriate) from receipt of further CIRM funds;
+- 6. Disqualifying the Awardee (or PI as appropriate) from receipt of further CIRM funds:

 - 7. Recovery of previously awarded funds;

 - 8. Civil action and/or referral to the Office of the Attorney General of California for criminal investigation and enforcement;

 - 9. Other available legal remedies.

-If CIRM decides to terminate an Award, or an Awardee otherwise decides to relinquish an Award, the Awardee shall submit a wind down plan, subject to CIRM's approval, and return to CIRM all unexpended funds as specified in the wind down plan approved by CIRM, but in no event later than-within 120 days of termination of the Award.
+If CIRM decides to terminate an Award, the Awardee shall submit a wind down plan, subject to CIRM's approval, and return to CIRM all unexpended funds as specified in the wind down plan approved by CIRM, but in no event later than 120 days of termination of the Award.